hardkoro/stick-me/README.md

 # Stick Me

-A Telegram bot which helps to create a sticker set with your beloved stickers.
+Telegram bot to create a sticker set with your beloved stickers.

 ## Run the script